 Under the provisions of Section 351.002 and 351.003 of the Texas Tax Code, the City is authorized to levy and collect a hotel occupancy tax not to exceed seven percent of the price paid for a room in a hotel in the City which costs \$2 or more per day and is ordinarily used for sleeping (the "Hotel Occupancy Tax") to pay for or finance a variety of public improvements, including, specifically, convention center facilities.
 Section 351.103(b) of the Texas Tax Code states that the Hotel Occupancy Tax revenue allocated by the municipality cannot exceed 15 percent for the encouragement, promotion and application of the arts and cannot exceed 15 percent for historical preservation projects or activities.
 The City has levied a Hotel Occupancy Tax of seven percent since 1983.
 On November 2, 2004, an election was approved under Chapter 334 of the Texas Local Government Code to increase the Hotel Occupancy Tax by two percent for the Dallas Cowboys Complex Development Project.
-The additional two percent was approved to be extended for the Rangers Complex Development Project.
+The additional two percent can only be used for this purpose and became effective on April 1, 2005.
+On November 8, 2016, the two percent was approved to be extended for the Rangers Complex Development Project.
 The additional two percent is not reflected in the table below.

-Fiscal Year l Occupancy x Receipts
+Fiscal Year Hotel Occupancy Tax Receipts

-2015 \$ 7,859,543

-2016 8,427,743
+2016 \$ 8,427,743

 2017 8,994,163

 2018 9,259,526

 2019 9,794,763

+2020 6,707,237